soska/soska.github.com/src/posts/2018/6/12/react-router-plus-keyboardist/index.md

 tags: [react-keyboardist, react-router, react]
 ---

-[Last week I presented you](/2018/6/4/keyboardist/) with [React Keyboardist](https://github.com/soska/react-keyboardist) and based on the feedback I received, looks like haven't been very good at explaining the value-proposition of this project, so I remember something I did for a small internal project and thought to show it to you.
+[Last week I presented you](/2018/6/4/keyboardist/) with [React Keyboardist](https://github.com/soska/react-keyboardist) and based on the feedback I received, it looks like I haven't been very good at explaining the value-proposition of this project.
+So I thought of sharing an useful piece of code that we've been using on a small internal project.

 ![Fake Dashboard Illustration](fake-dashboard.png)

-So, if you think of your typical admin dashboard application, you'll most likely have a sidebar with links pointing to the various part of your objects.
-If you use React-Router, you would do the routes part like this:
+First, think of your typical admin dashboard application.
+Most likely it has a main navigation with links pointing to the main screens of your system.
+To write such application using React and [React-Router](https://reacttraining.com/react-router/), you may start with something like this:

 ```javascript
 import { BrowserRouter as Router, Route, NavLink } from 'react-router-dom';